Treating Dupuytren's Contracture

 The Recovery Experience

-Recovery time will depend on the severity of the contracture and the type of treatment received.
+Recovery from surgery for viking’s disease in Glasgow, will depend on the severity of the contracture and the type of treatment received.
 After surgery, physical therapy may be necessary to regain the full function of the affected hand.
 It is important to follow all post-operative instructions provided by the surgeon to ensure proper healing and minimise the risk of complications.

 Schedule Your Consultation Today